ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 **Ad Targeting:** Advertisers can specify targeting criteria that match against user AdPreferences.
 This includes demographic information, user interests, and other relevant criteria.
 The targeting criteria should be specified in the `targetDemographics` field of the ad activity.

 **Publishing & Distribution:** Once an ad is created, it's published as an ActivityPub activity and federated to appropriate servers based on the targeting criteria.
-The ad activity should include the ad content, targeting criteria, and budget information.
+The ad activity should include the ad content and targeting criteria.

 ### Metrics & Reporting